-- 161 Service Commission. - 162 (dd) Regulation of roadside areas.
-To prohibit or regulate and control the erection, removal, - and maintenance of signs, billboards, trees, shrubs, fences, buildings, and any and all other - structures or obstructions upon or adjacent to the rights-of-way of streets and roads or within - view thereof, within or abutting the corporate limits of the city; and to prescribe penalties and - punishment for violation of such ordinances. - 167 (ee) Retirement.
+- 161 Public Service Commission. - 162 (dd) Regulation and roadside areas.
+To prohibit or regulate and control the erection, - removal, and maintenance of signs, billboards, trees, shrubs, fences, buildings, and any and - all structures or obstructions upon or adjacent to the rights of way of streets and roads or - within view thereof, within or abutting the corporate limits of the city, and to prescribe - penalties and punishment for violation of such ordinances. - 167 (ee) Retirement.
 To provide and maintain a retirement plan and other employee benefit - plans and programs for officers and employees of the city. - 169 (ff) Roadways.
-To lay out, open, extend, widen, narrow, establish, or change the grade of, - abandon or close, construct, pave, curb, gutter, adorn with shade trees, or otherwise improve, - maintain, repair, clean, prevent erosion of, and light the roads, alleys, and walkways within - the corporate limits of the city; and to grant franchises and rights-of-way throughout the - streets and roads, and over the bridges and viaducts for the use of public utilities; and to - 174 require real estate owners to repair and maintain in a safe condition the sidewalks adjoining - their lots or lands, and to impose penalties for failure to do so. - 176 (gg) Sewer fees.
-To levy a fee, charge, or sewer tax as necessary to assure the acquiring, - 177 constructing, equipping, operating, maintaining, and extending of a sewage disposal plant - and sewerage system, and to levy on those to whom sewers and sewerage systems are made - available a sewer service fee, charge, or tax for the availability or use of the sewers; to - provide for the manner and method of collecting such service charges and for enforcing - payment of the same; and to charge, impose, and collect a sewer connection fee or fees to - those connected with the system. - 183 (hh) Solid waste disposal.
-To provide for the collection and disposal of garbage, rubbish, - and refuse, and to regulate the collection and disposal of garbage, rubbish, and refuse by - others; and to provide for the separate collection of glass, tin, aluminum, cardboard, paper, - and other recyclable materials, and to provide for the sale of such items. - 187 (ii) Special areas of public regulation.
-To regulate or prohibit junk dealers, the manufacture - 188 and sale of intoxicating liquors; to regulate the transportation, storage, and use of - 189 combustible, explosive, and inflammable materials, the use of lighting and heating - 190 equipment, and any other business or situation which may be dangerous to persons or - 191 property; to regulate and control the conduct of peddlers and itinerant traders, theatrical - 192 performances, exhibitions, and shows of any kind, by taxation or otherwise; to license and - 193 tax professional fortunetelling, palmistry, and massage parlors; and to restrict adult - 194 bookstores to certain areas. - 195 (jj) Special assessments.
-To levy and provide for the collection of special assessments to - 196 cover the costs for any public improvements.
+To lay out, open, extend, widen, narrow, establish, or change the grade of, - abandon or close, construct, pave, curb, gutter, adorn with shade trees, or otherwise improve, - maintain, repair, clean, prevent erosion of, and light the roads, alleys, and walkways within - the corporate limits of the city; to grant franchises and rights of way throughout the streets - and roads and over the bridges and viaducts for the use of public utilities; and to require real - estate owners to repair and maintain in a safe condition the sidewalks adjoining their lots or - lands and to impose penalties for failure to do so. - 176 (gg) Sewer fees.
+To levy a fee, charge, or sewer tax as necessary to assure the acquiring, - 177 constructing, equipping, operating, maintaining, and extending of a sewage disposal plant - and sewerage system; to levy on those to whom sewers and sewerage systems are made - available a sewer service fee, charge, or tax for the availability or use of the sewers; to - provide for the manner and method of collecting such service charges and for enforcing - payment of the same; and to charge, impose, and collect a sewer connection fee or fees to - those connected with the system. - 183 (hh) Solid waste disposal.
+To provide for the collection and disposal of garbage, rubbish, - and refuse; to regulate the collection and disposal of garbage, rubbish, and refuse by others; - and to provide for the separate collection of glass, tin, aluminum, cardboard, paper, and other - 186 recyclable materials and to provide for the sale of such items. - 187 (ii) Special areas of public regulation.
+To regulate or prohibit junk dealers and the - manufacture and sale of intoxicating liquors; to regulate the transportation, storage, and use - of combustible, explosive, and inflammable materials, the use of lighting and heating - 190 equipment, and any other business or situation which may be dangerous to persons or - 191 property; to regulate and control the conduct of peddlers and itinerant traders, theatrical - 192 performances, exhibitions, and shows of any kind by taxation or otherwise; to license and tax - professional fortunetelling, palmistry, and massage parlors; and to restrict adult bookstores - 194 to certain areas. - 195 (jj) Special assessments.
+To levy and provide for the collection of special assessments to - 196 cover the costs of any public improvements.